snd/fragments-forge/README.md

 just have a `table` factory that returns an object containing all the tables.

-then require the tables like this:
+then require the tables with this naming convention `{tableName}Table`

 - `userTable` auto resolves to `table.user`
 - `orderReportTable` auto resolves to `table.orderReport`